Citrinate/FreePackages/README.md

 #### MinReviewScore

 `uint` type with default value of `0`.
 Packages must contain an app with a `ReviewScore` greater than or equal to this or they will not be added to your account.
-You can leave this blank or set it to `0` to allow for all values.
-A `ReviewScore` is not the same as the percentage of positive reviews.
-This number ranges from 1 to 9.
+You can leave this at `0` to allow for all values.
+A `ReviewScore` may range from 1 to 9 and is not the same as the percentage of positive reviews.
 Refer to the list below for more information.
 This filter is not applied to demos or playtests as they can't normally be reviewed.

 <details>
   <summary>List of Review Scores</summary>